chaoss/augur-license/README.md

 ### Step 1 - Download and install
 1. `git clone https://github.com/chaoss/augur-spdx`
 2. `sudo make install-spdx` **It is necessary to compile using sudo because the license scanners provided by [Fossology](https://www.fossology.org/) are designed only to be installed at the system level**
+3. `pip install .`
-3. **temporary** Edit the `spdx.config.json` file so that the path points to the location of your [Augur](https://github.com/chaoss/augur) cloned repositories.
+4. **temporary** Edit the `spdx.config.json` file so that the path points to the location of your [Augur](https://github.com/chaoss/augur) cloned repositories.
 This can be found in the `augur.config.json` file for the instance you wish to scan licenses for.

 ### Step 2 - Run Augur-SPDX **NOTE: You can only run one instance of Augur-SPDX at at time**
 1. `nohup python3 director.py <path to augur instance root> >spdx.log 2>spdx.err &` Usually, this is something like `nohup python3 director.py ../augur-chaoss >spdx.log 2>spdx.err &`